 This year we thought it would be fun to sprinkle in a few acts of random wildness that would make the challenge a little more memorable.
 During the course of this month I will be documenting our wild days here on the blog in weekly updates.

 So yesterday, the 1st of June, L spent all day at her riding stables from 9-5pm, which is fast becoming a real passion for her, leaving myself and T to mark Day 1 together.
-We decided on one of our favourite walks with Legend around some nearby lakes; we call it our ‘cake walk’ because we start with a visit to the on-site café to refill my travel cup with tea (provoking the usual conversation about their disposable take-away cups) and for T to find the biggest, most chocolaty piece of cake to fuel our walk.
+We decided on one of our favourite walks with Legend around some nearby lakes; we call it our ‘cake walk’ because we start with a visit to the on-site café to refill my travel cup with tea (tea is essential to life y’know) and for T to find the biggest, most chocolaty piece of cake to fuel our walk.

 We don’t rush so the walk around the lake takes us about 1.5 hours and the views are beautiful all the way around.
 Mostly we love this walk though because we get to have a good old chat, with lots of little stop-offs to sit and let time pass, whilst eating cake of course!

 We always meet lots of interesting people on our walks and yesterday was no exception.
 We met this lovely lady with her two rescue Lurchers whom we chatted to for a long while.
 T was asked the usual school question to which he quite happily stated that he’s home educated.
 At this point we usually face a rather strained conversation, which has most people politely moving on.